Master of Fine Arts (Acting) | Admissions Procedure

 University Park, PA 16802

-The application deadline is November 5, 2012.
+The next recruiting cycle will begin in August of 2014 so please check back in July of 2014 for application information.
 If your initial application packet raises sufficient interest from the selection committee we will ask you to submit a short written directorial approach for a musical.
 At that time we will also ask you to submit two letters of recommendation from people who know your directing or other professional theatre work.
 The application process culminates in an on-campus interview.
 The directorial approach and on-campus interview are by invitation only.
 The Graduate Directing program does not currently recruit through U/RTA.

 Penn State provides complete financial support for each graduate student.
 Assistantships include full tuition waiver and a yearly cash stipend (year one approximately $13,265, including summer; years 2-3 approximately $12,195).
 Typically stipends are increased 3% annually.